 Fibers were once thought to be unnecessary ballast.
 Today we know that fiber from grains, legumes, fruits, and vegetables not only has regulating effects on digestive activity, satiety and blood sugar levels, but also contributes significantly to intestinal health.
 According to recent findings, it is also important for the cardiovascular system and can even reduce inflammatory conditions in the body.
 For PCOS patients, fiber is beneficial for a number of health reasons and can effectively support a healthy weight.
 Instead of paying attention only to the calorie and carbohydrate content, it makes sense to aim for a change to a whole food and varied diet, and to pay particular attention to integrating more fiber into the daily diet.
 Very easily you will succeed with these tips:

-Tip: In order for fiber to fully develop its positive effects, sufficient drinking (at least 1.5 liters per day) is especially important! !
+Tip: In order for fiber to fully excert its positive effects, sufficient drinking (at least 1.5 liters per day) is especially important! !

 Other good fiber sources are legumes of all kinds.
 Personally, I like to mix red lentils with many meals – my family usually doesn’t even notice.
 Just add a few red lentils to the Bolognese sauce, mix with (brown) rice, etc – looks great too due to its beautiful color